Arcky97/Pokemon-Kyrac/README.md

 - Added trainers in the cabins on the F1 of the yacht.

 - Added speeches to the cooks in the kitchen on the yacht.

+- Bridges on Route 4 go transparant when underneath it.

 ## Credits: